WHERE ARE THEY NOW? The Kings Of The '90s Dot-Com Bubble

 In the summer of 2000, APB exhausted its funding and went dark.
 It had $US7 million in debt and only $US50,000 in the bank.

-Edwards, APB's celebrity news editor, ended up at Business Insider, where he is currently the founding editor of Business Insider U.K. APB's most famous alumna is probably Michelle Gotthelf, the metro editor of the New York Post.
+I eventually ended up at Business Insider, of course.
+APB's most famous alumna is probably Michelle Gotthelf, the metro editor of the New York Post.

 Sauter is now a security consultant.
-Davidson is now a senior adviser at KMD Studley, a commercial real estate advisory service
+Davidson is now a senior advisor at KMD Studley, a commercial real estate advisory service

 Business Insider Emails & Alerts